EggnogBaileys/TB-Betrothed-Scripting3/README.md

 “Betrothed”
 A turn-based action-adventure game in which you must combat enemy after enemy, choosing one of two upgrades after each battle.

+HERE IS A LINK TO THE BUILD BECAUSE IT WAS TOO BIG TO UPLOAD DIRECTLY: https://drive.google.com/file/d/12-BPOLnngcKSPlgYlgZup4sAYMFxhwOj/view?usp=sharing

 CONTROLS:
 - A+D keys to move currently equipped item side to side.
 - Left-click to attack.